kishan-hub/Kishan-hub/README.md

  Provide technical guidance and support to other team members, as needed.

  Skills Required:

+ Experience with configuration management tools, such as Ansible.
  Strong knowledge of AWS services, tools, and best practices.
  Experience with infrastructure as code (IAC) tools, such as AWS CloudFormation, Terraform, or AWS SDK.
  Experience with continuous integration and continuous deployment (CI/CD) tools, such as Jenkins, GitLab CI/CD, or AWS CodePipeline.